archanglmr/darts-connect/README.md

 ```

 If you look in `index.js` you'll see an example that creates a Darts Connect client and passes the data to a darts game server ([like this one](https://github.com/archanglmr/dart-server)).

+For a complete list of the events you can receive in your callback look in `DartsConnectClient.class.js` at the `emit()` method.